-A database containing a list of the benthic macroinvertebrate taxa collected during 2003 - 2010 is on the attached CD-ROM.
-Table 20 provides the SCI metrics, resulting SCI values, and total SCI scores calculated for the benthic macroinvertebrates collected at the four stations during each sampling event in 2010.
-The numbers of individuals included in Table 20 represent the number extracted from the whole sample for identification (i.e., all 20 dipnet sweeps), which were analyzed by the taxonomist (only a portion of each sample is sorted and processed, per the SOP).
+A database containing a list of the benthic macroinvertebrate taxa collected during 2003 - 2012 is on the attached CD-ROM16.
+Table 21 provides the SCI metrics, resulting SCI values, and total SCI scores calculated as a vial average for the benthic macroinvertebrates collected at the four stations during each sampling event in 2012.
+The numbers of individuals included in Table 21 represent the number extracted from the whole sample for identification (i.e., all 20 dipnet sweeps), which were analyzed by the taxonomist (only a portion of each sample is sorted and processed, per the SOP).
 The various components of the SCI calculations are briefly described in the subsections below.